pmjones/adr/README.md

 Again, we can see numerous refactoring opportunities here, especially in the domain model work.
 The point is that the _Action_ does not perform any  _Responder_ work at all.
 That work is handled entirely by the _Responder_ logic.

+You can review an extended set of sample ADR code [here](/pmjones/tree/master/src/example-code/).

 ## Benefits and Drawbacks

 One benefit overall is that the pattern more closely describes the day-to-day work of web interactions.
 A request comes in and gets dispatched to an action; the action interacts with the domain, and then builds a response.
 The response work, including both headers and content, is cleanly separated from the action work.